thatgirldorian/clothing-store/README.md

 - GitHub
 - Netlify
 - Express JS
-- The Express-validator package
+- The Express-validator package (for validation)
-- The Cookie-session package
+- The Cookie-session package (for cookie-based authentication)
 - Bulma CSS
+- The Multer package (for handling file uploads)

 <h3>Link to site:</h3>